8th February, 2022

 No one likes pain.
 PPE can stop it.

 There's no longer a one size fits all approach to PPE.
-There are so many products on the market, from ranges designed specifically for women to sizes and fits for all shapes.
+There are so many products on the market.
+From ranges specifically for women to sizes and fits for all shapes.

 PPE manufacturers have to be assessed and conform to certain standards.
-CE marking, British standards and quality control all make sure that PPE meets the requirements for use.
+CE marking, British Standards and quality control all make sure that PPE meets the requirements for use.

 But like insurance, PPE is there should the worst happen.

 You would know if there was a dangerous chemical or fume in the air, right?
-Not always, but PPE doesn't care if it can't smell it, it will protect you anyway.
+Not always, some deadly gases are odourless, like carbon monoxide.

 We have mentioned how PPE can protect you from the results of an accident, but there are also types of PPE that can stop an accident.
-Think about how safety lanyards and harnesses can stop you getting into a position where you might fall.
+Think about how safety lanyards and harnesses can stop you from getting into a position where you might fall.